 Ways to Give

 There are many ways in which you can support the Bulletin.
-Your gift supports a vital global information network for scientists, policymakers, and citizens around the world.
+Your gift helps connect a vital global information network for scientists, policymakers, and citizens around the world.
 Gifts made in the US are tax deductible to the fullest extent allowed by the law.
 The Bulletin of the Atomic Scientists is a US-based, independent, 501(c)(3) non-profit organization, Federal EIN 36-2136497.
 Choose from gift options that work best for you.

 Making a gift to the 2018 Annual Fund for the Bulletin assists us in generating robust conversation about how to protect our planet from nuclear risk, climate change and disruptive technologies.
 Gifts at all levels are greatly appreciated.
-Bill and Eleanor Revelle are offering a Matching Gift opportunity through July 30, 2018!

 Annual Dinner & Meeting